markshannon/pep622-critique/stdlib_examples.md

 ## plistlib._BinaryPlistWriter._write_object

-I've elided a lot of complex logic int cases, as it is not relevant.
+I've elided the complex logic in the `str` and `dict` cases.
+There is no destructuring involved in either of these cases, and the code would be identical in all three examples.

 ### Original